harryrismananda/IP-HCK87-Harry/server/api_docs.md

 **Status Code:** `200 OK`

 **Error Responses:**
+- `401 Unauthorized` - Authentication required
-- `403 Forbidden` - Premium access required
+- `403 Forbidden` - You are not authorized to access this resource (non-premium users)

 ---